laravel/vapor-docs/1.0/resources/queues.md

 ### Ensuring Unique Queue Names Across Projects and Environments

 When using custom queue names, it is important to ensure the names are unique between projects and environments.
 One way to achieve this is to use the `SQS_SUFFIX` environment variable in each environment.
-For instance, you can add suffix values such as `staging` and `production` to the `SQS_SUFFIX` environment variable, and append it to the queue names specified in your vapor.yml file.
+For instance, you can add suffix values such as `-staging` and `-production` to the `SQS_SUFFIX` environment variable, and append it to the queue names specified in your vapor.yml file.
 A sample configuration is shown below:

 ```yaml
 id: 2